 David trained as a teacher in Walsall, where he met both real ale and his wife.

 David worked at Dudley College for 27 years: teaching Liberal Studies, Communications, and teacher training, then doing web stuff.
 While visiting students, a fair amount of research on pubs took place, particularly for the Pub Food Guide that CAMRA used to publish.
 For a while he was chair of the West Midlands Tasting panel: checking beer quality in pubs and writing the tasting notes for our local real ales in the Good Beer Guide.
-He got into the web before most people had heard of it, helping the BBC pilot its first web presence and a year or so later the college’s award-winning website.
+He got into the web before most people had heard of it, helping the BBC pilot its first web presence, and a year or so later the college’s award-winning website.
+During this time David acquired expertise in designing accessible websites and new media.

-He worked for the British Dietetic Association for 10 years, sorting out their website and working on the BDA’s digital and on-line presence.
-Around the same time he started the weekly show Taste Wolverhampton on Wolverhampton’s community radio station 101.8 WCR fm (audio and full information on-line at www.wcrfm.com).
+He worked for the British Dietetic Association for 10 years, sorting out their website and working on the BDA’s digital and on-line presence, leaving in 2017.
+While at the BDA, David completed the WSET level 2 wine appreciation qualification.
+Around the same time as starting at the BDA, he started the weekly show Taste Wolverhampton on Wolverhampton’s community radio station 101.8 WCR fm (audio and full information on-line at www.wcrfm.com).
 The programme aims to keep listeners up-to-date with food and drink news as well as chatting on-air with local food heroes.